Strike-F8/ifc-viewer/Readme.md

 ### assembly_viewer.py
 A new window that displays all assemblies contained in the IFC file.
-The user can select assemblies for export and view the relationships between entities in the assembly on a graph.
+The user can select assemblies for export and view a graph showing the relationships between entities contained in those assemblies.
 However, assemblies always have a huge amount of relationships so the graph is almost always hard to read and not very useful so it is set to off by default.
 There are plans to improve this graph.
+There are also plans to generalize this window to export other types of entities.

 ### ui.py
 Contains the classes that extend Qt's built in ui classes.
-The purpose of this is to provide classes that translate themselves upon receiving translation signals while maintaining the ability to serve as drop-in replacements Qt's built in classes.
+The purpose of this is to provide classes that translate themselves upon receiving translation signals while maintaining the ability to serve as drop-in replacements for Qt's built in classes.
 For example, QAction is extended by TAction.
 The TAction class
 can be instantiated with the exact same syntax as a QAction but if you pass in a key that is recognized by QLinguist it should